Police have arrested a city man they say is responsible for the shooting death of Anthony Ruiz.

 Kilcullen said Ruiz had been at the Hattie Street apartment of a friend July 6 for a backyard gathering with friends when he was hit by a shotgun blast in the living room.

-Ruiz, a father or two, and Epperson had argued during the party, and then Ruiz was shot, police said.
+Ruiz, a father or two, and Epperson had argued during the party, and then Ruiz was gunned down, police said.

 Kilcullen said he doesn’t know how the two men knew each other or what they were arguing about.
 “They were acquainted, either direct friends or had mutual friends,” he said.